bjbr-dev/PeregrineDb/README.md

 - GetAll<TEntity>(): Gets all the entities in the TEntity table.
 - Insert(entity): Inserts an entity into the TEntity table without retrieving it's identity.
 - Insert<TPrimaryKey>(entity): Inserts an entity into the TEntity table and returns it's generated identity.
+- InsertRange<TEntity>(entities): Efficiently inserts multiple entities without retrieving identities.
+- InsertRange<TEntity, TPrimaryKey>(entities, Action): Efficiently inserts multiple entities, and for each one calls an action allowing its identity to be recorded.
 - Update<TEntity>(entity): Updates the entity by using it's primary key.
 - Delete<TEntity>(entity): Deletes the entity by using it's primary key.
 - Delete<TEntity>(id): Deletes the entity with the given id.